 Nuts have been connected to lower levels of LDL and as a result, can improve the lining of your arteries and lower your inflammation that can result in heart disease.

-Eric Greene, APRN, CNP had a great article on Lp(a) from last year that also covers information on LDL.
+Eric Greene, APRN, CNP had a great article a few years ago that covers information on LDL.

 Unsaturated Fats – Nuts contain both monounsaturated and polyunsaturated fats which are thought to lower bad cholesterol levels.